AppiumTestDistribution/AppiumTestDistribution/README.md

 **Q. Is this framework supports to run multiple IOS simulators?**

-A. No, Currently Appium does not support multiple simulators, it  will be supported in Appium's future releases.
+A. Yes, Currently Appium does support multiple simulators with latest 1.6.6.beta with Xcode9-beta.

 **Q. Unable to instruments application or instruments crashed on start up?**